Do I have to pay crypto taxes?

-If you have gains/losses from crypto or NFT trading, you need to separate them according to the holding period, short-term and long-term, of your trades and register them on Form 8949 and Schedule D.
+If you have gains/losses from crypto or NFT trading, you need to separate them according to the holding period, into short-term and long-term, and report them on Form 8949 and Schedule D.

-If you have income, you need to determine its Fair Market Value (in USD) at the time you received that income and include it in your US Individual Income Tax Return.
+If you receive crypto as income, you need to determine its Fair Market Value (in USD) at the time you received that income and include it in your US Individual Income Tax Return.

 3. Complete the rest of your tax return

 You need to complete the right tax forms and schedules to accurately report your crypto taxes, from Form 8949 to Schedule 1 or Schedule D, for example.